Procedurally/Halo-5-Camera-Projection/Readme.md

 ## Installation

-The classed require Matrix, Vector and floating point math classes.
+These classes require additional Matrix, Vector and floating point math classes.
 Feel free to use your own or copy mine from my MathLib repository.